 Here are 11 that I like and most of which I use personally to help me stay on track with reaching my flexible dieting goals.

-These books contains everything you need to know, as well as do, in order to be successful with the flexible diet.
+These books contains everything you need to know, as well as do, in order to be successful with the macro diet.

 - Fat loss edition

 - Personal coaching and support options

 - Much more

 2. Simple Mobile Friendly Macro Calculator